 I first met my husband at a church sponsored event in March of 1999.
 The connection we shared from the very beginning was undeniable.
 Conversations from that first evening were indicative of our mutual values, beliefs, and goals.
 I was thrilled and grateful that I had met a man who shared my beliefs, encouraged my values, inspired my dreams, and complimented my strengths.
-The community esteemed him as a righteous man who excelled in leading his business and serving his peers.
-He was my ideal partner.
-Realizing we were intended for one another, we were married on December 12, 1999.
+Bottom line, I knew he was my intended from early on.
+We wasted no time and were married December 12, 1999.

-After working so hard for so long to restore our marriage, Todd had to do the inevitable… he had to serve time for his crimes.
-As a family, we dropped him off at the courthouse one gloomy day in October of 2012.
+Out of circle of family and friends, Todd had over 50 character references that attested to his true character.
+The court was blown away with the influx of letters that affirmed their trust in Todd's values and principles.
+Nevertheless, the inevitable came and he had to serve time.
 It was difficult for all of us.
-Ellie, Emma, and I sobbed the whole drive home.
 We knew we had 8 months to endure his absence and then we could have our lives back.
-We were all determined to fight even harder during his time away for us to stay together as a family.
+We were determined to fight even harder during his time away for us to stay together as a family.

 This is our story... at least the beginning of it...
 I am certain that God will do much, much more as we continue to listen and obey His words.